 Payment Plan: An optional payment plan available to students who wish to pay the charges for the term in 2, 3 or 4 equal installments.
 Enrollment is done through WU-View with a setup fee of $30 ($20 in summer) applied to the balance at the time of enrollment.
 The last day to enroll in a payment plan each term is the payment deadline.

-Refund: A system generated refund of a credit balance on the student account due to excess financial aid or overpayment.
-Refunds are normally generated by the Business Office after financial aid disburses grants, scholarships, loans, etc. to the student's account.
-Refunds payments can take the form of direct deposit or paper check.
+Refund: A system-generated refund of a credit balance on the student account due to excess financial aid or overpayment.
+Refunds are normally generated by the Business Office after financial aid disburses grants, scholarships, loans, etc., to the student's account.
+Refund payments to the student can take the form of direct deposit or paper check; Parent Plus Loan refunds are only available in the form of a paper check.
+In WU-View, the Refunds tab is where direct deposit information is set up for refunds to students.

 Third Party Payment: An arrangement whereby some or all of the student’s charges are billed to and paid by a third party rather than the student.
 Third party payers can include organizations and agencies such as Vocational Rehabilitation, Military Tuition Assistance, Heartland Works, etc. Third party payments are typically applied to the student account prior to the invoicing of the third party payer, but can be affected by a change in enrollment or the application of grants or scholarships to the student account.